nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 19.md

 So, like, if you wanted to get the flaming property on your weapon, you you would do that through a rune and that kind of a thing.
 So, what the fearsome rune does is when you critically hit with this weapon, the target becomes frightened one.
 So, So, yeah, that's that's what you have on on your axe.
 Got it.
 Yay.

-I mean, he he looks over at Carson.
-He looks over at Carson.
+I mean, he he looks over at Karsten.
+He looks over at Karsten.
 Yep.
 That's me.
 And he praises you, and he says, alright.

 I I think I have the measure of you.
 And he holds out his hand, and he had and takes your takes your weapon.
 And he will, and he transfers a rune onto your weapon Oh.
 As well.
 And you now your and winter's dawn now has a vitalizing rune on it.